 If someone comes across a different type of panel or if their Samsung NU8500 doesn't correspond to our review, let us know and we will update the review.

 The Samsung NU8500 is the curved version of the Samsung NU8000.
-Overall performance of both TVs is very similar, and measured differences may be due to panel variance.
+The overall performance of both TVs is very similar, and measured differences may be due to panel variance.

 The Samsung NU8500 is slightly better than the Samsung MU8500.
 The Samsung NU8500 is a better choice for video games and HDR gaming because of better input lag and support for the AMD FreeSync variable refresh rate.
 Also, the NU8500 has a faster response time that leaves a smaller image trail in fast action scenes like sports.
 Finally, black uniformity is slightly worse on the older Samsung MU8500, and that might be noticeable when watching movies in a dark room.